Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Introduction

-Recognizing the technological advances that have enabled these discoveries, our group has mounted a dedicated campaign to study \ion{He}{2} reionization, the Helium Reionization Survey\footnote{\anchor{http://www.mpia-hd.mpg.de/~gabor/HERS.html} {http://www.mpia-hd.mpg.de/\textasciitilde gabor/HERS.html}} (HERS).
-Our survey touches every aspect of the problem: (1) Discovery of new quasars transmissive at \ion{He}{2} Ly$\alpha$ (Worseck et al.\ in prep.); (2) Statistical surveys of \ion{He}{2} Ly$\alpha$ absorption with \textit{HST} spectroscopy (\citealt{worseck11b}; this manuscript); (3) High-quality echelle spectroscopy of the coeval \ion{H}{1} Ly$\alpha$ forest that probes the underlying density field along the sightline (\citealt{worseck11b}; this manuscript); (4) Uniform, customized reduction and analysis of the absorption line spectra as required for \ion{He}{2} reionization studies (\citealt{mcquinn14}; this manuscript); (5) Statistical analysis of the highly ionized proximity zones of the background quasars; (6) A survey for faint foreground quasars that could ionize \ion{He}{2} along the sightlines, advancing on previous results from three well-studied sightlines \citep{jakobsen03,worseck06,worseck07,syphers13}; (7) Development of advanced statistical methods to compare our data to predictions from a suite of cosmological simulations that explore the physical parameters governing the timing and morphology of \ion{He}{2} reionization.
-The main data products will be released to the public via our online repository\footnotemark[\ref{note:hers}].
+Recognizing the technological advances that have enabled these discoveries, our group has mounted a dedicated campaign to study \ion{He}{2} reionization, the Helium Reionization Survey\footlabel{note:hers}{We will publish the reduced \ion{He}{2} and \ion{H}{1} spectra as a MAST high-level science product upon acceptance of the manuscript.} (HERS).
+Our survey touches every aspect of the problem: (1) Discovery of new quasars transmissive at \ion{He}{2} Ly$\alpha$ (Worseck et al.\ in prep.); (2) Statistical surveys of \ion{He}{2} Ly$\alpha$ absorption with \textit{HST} spectroscopy (\citealt{worseck11b}; this manuscript); (3) High-quality echelle spectroscopy of the coeval \ion{H}{1} Ly$\alpha$ forest that probes the underlying density field along the sightline (\citealt{worseck11b}; this manuscript); (4) Uniform, customized reduction and analysis of the absorption line spectra as required for \ion{He}{2} reionization studies (\citealt{mcquinn14}; this manuscript); (5) Statistical analysis of the highly ionized proximity zones of the background quasars \citep{khrykin15}; (6) A survey for faint foreground quasars that could ionize \ion{He}{2} along the sightlines, advancing on previous results from three well-studied sightlines (\citealt{jakobsen03,worseck06,worseck07,syphers13}; Schmidt et al.\ in prep.); (7) Development of advanced statistical methods to compare our data to predictions from a suite of cosmological simulations that explore the physical parameters governing the timing and morphology of \ion{He}{2} reionization.
+The main data products will be released to the public via our online repository\footref{note:hers}.